webpro/baseplate/README.md

 # baseplate

-## Intro

-The baseplate project is a baseline/boilerplate setup to quickly get this up and running: tooling configuration for development, build, and testing non-trivial SPAs.
+The baseplate project provides excellent workflow & tooling to develop, build, and test non-trivial SPAs.
+Check out the stack below to see if it's for you.

 ## Overview